mcoppoli/Tron/README.md

 When playing the game, a bot will lose when it collides with a wall.
 If I program the bot to only move in a valid direction, then it will never move into a wall unless it is out of free space.
 Thus, it is intuitive and required to evaluate states based on the amount of free space available to the bot.
-Regardless of the location of the opponent, distance from powerups, whether or not we have armor, etc., free space is the most important factor when deciding the quality of a given state.
+Regardless of the location of the opponent, distance from powerups, whether or not the bot has armor, etc., free space is the most important factor when deciding the quality of a given state.

 ### Evaluating states based on distance to power up
-We include a small weight for the distance to the nearest power up relative to the opponent, so that if we have a choice of moves where all moves result in having close to the same ratio of free space available as the opponent, I want my bot to move to a position that is closer to a power up.
+I include a small weight for the distance to the nearest power up relative to the opponent, so that if the bot have a choice of moves where all moves result in having close to the same ratio of free space available as the opponent, I want my bot to move to a position that is closer to a power up.
 Thus the bot will still prioritize free space, but if it has the choice to move towards a power up with all other things (relatively)